Truex leads 1-2-3 finish for Joe Gibbs Racing at Richmond | Racing | Journal Gazette

 The victory was the third for Truex in the last five races at Richmond.
 He got the lead when Busch was caught speeding entering pit road during green flag pit stops, causing him to relinquish a big lead and fall back to 10th.

+Bell has won three times on the 0.75-mile oval in the NASCAR Xfinity Series.

+“We knew going into Richmond that this is one of our better racetracks, so we needed to capitalize on that and get all the points we could,” he said.

-The penalty sent Truex to the back of the field, but as he has done repeatedly since ending an 80-race winless drought on tracks shorter than a mile at the start of his career, he masterfully worked his way back into contention.
+Truex's penalty sent him to the back of the field, but as he has done repeatedly since ending an 80-race winless drought on tracks shorter than a mile at the start of his career, he masterfully worked his way back into contention.

+The victory was his fourth of the season and the 31st of his career.

 Defending series champion Chase Elliott was fourth, followed by Joey Logano and points-leader Kyle Larson, who started the race at the back of the field after twice failing pre-race inspection.
-Larson did, however, manage to clinch his spot in the second round of the playoffs, which start after one more race.
+Larson finished sixth and did clinch his spot in the second round of the playoffs, which start after next weekend.

 PRE-RACE TRIBUTE